grame-cncm/faust/README.md

 The `/examples` folder contains dozen of example Faust codes organized by categories.
 There are many options to use them.

+### Faust Editor

+The [Faust Editor](http://faust.grame.fr/editor-page/) can be used to edit, compile and run Faust code from any recent Web Browser with WebAssembly support.

+### Faust Online Compiler

+The [Faust Online Compiler](http://faust.grame.fr/onlinecompiler/) allows to write and compile Faust codes for a wide range of targets and platforms.
+Unlike, the Faust playground presented above, it doesn't permit to run a Faust program in a web browser.

 ### FaustPlayground

 [FaustPlayground](http://faust.grame.fr/faustplayground/) is an online tool to compile and use Faust code directly in a web browser.
 To use a Faust example from the `/examples` folder, just drag-and-drop it in the work space and it should work right away!